-NIH recently developed two new pilot processes for submitting administrative supplement requests:
+NIH recently developed a Funding Opportunity Announcement for submitting administrative supplement requests.

-NEI participates in an NIH-wide program to accept requests for additional funds to meet increased costs that are within the scope of an approved award and were unforeseen when the most recent competitive or non-competitive application was submitted.
+This program will accept requests for additional funds to meet increased costs that are within the scope of an approved award and were unforeseen when the most recent competitive or non-competitive application was submitted.
+Examples of such situations include the provision of funds to replace essential equipment which has become non-functional, to meet unexpected increases in animal care costs linked to new Federal or local regulations, to allow purchase of new state-of-the-art instrumentation, or to achieve certain new research objectives.
+Any proposed cost increase MUST result from making modifications to the project that would increase or preserve the originally-approved objectives and purchases.
 All funding mechanisms supported by the NEI are eligible for consideration under this program.
+The R00, R15, and R21 mechanisms may receive supplemental funding above the established limits for the parent grant award, see http://grants.nih.gov/grants/guide/notice-files/NOT-OD-12-117.html.
 Requests may be submitted at any time, but are highly dependent upon the availability of funds.

 NEI also participates in the following two NIH-wide programs to supplement certain research grant mechanisms in order to extend opportunities for participation in biomedical research to individuals with high potential to reenter an active research career after taking time off to attend to family responsibilities and to individuals who would increase the diversity of the biomedical research workforce.
 The grant to be supplemented must be at a domestic institution and must have at least two years of support remaining at the time of the proposed beginning date of the supplemental funding.
 In all cases, the proposed research must be directly related to the funded and approved ongoing research of the parent grant or cooperative agreement.
 A request for a supplement may be made at any time during the funding year.
 The administrative supplement applications are submitted directly to the NEI, and the decision to fund a supplement typically takes six to eight weeks from the time necessary information is received.
 Dr. Houmam Araj, 301-451-2020, firstname.lastname@example.org is the coordinator to answer general questions regarding the reentry/diversity supplements.